Foil Business Cards

 - Matte surface complements the foil’s extra shine.

 You can leave your business cards uncoated.
 But we highly recommend our silk-laminated coating which leaves a smooth, luxurious feel.
 With five size options, there will be a card that’s right for you.
-Adding spot UV to your foil stamped business cards will give them a high-end feel.
+Adding spot UV to your foil stamped or foil embossed business cards will give them a high-end feel.

 Stock up on foil business cards for your next conference, trade show, meeting, and other business dealings.